 - For offences against the state the points to prove to evidence the offence must clearly be made out, before a crime is recorded.”

-Because the rules place an obligation on the police to accept what the victim says unless there is “credible evidence to the contrary”, the following reasons are insufficient to justify not recording a crime:
+Because the rules place an obligation on the police to accept what the victim says unless there is “credible evidence to the contrary”, the following reasons are not enough to justify not recording a crime:

-- the victim declines to provide personal details;
+- the victim declines to give personal details;

-- the victim does not want to take the matter further; or
+- the victim doesn’t want to take the matter further; or

 In relation to the balance of probability test, the National Crime Recording Standard (which is reproduced within annex A of the HOCR) notes that: